 Participation in the DofE scheme is a popular option.
-The school offers Bronze, Silver and Gold levels.
+The school offers Bronze and Gold levels.
 Each level consists of four sections: skill, service, physical recreation and expeditions.

 Expedition training takes place during activity time and on several weekends in the Lent and Summer terms.
 This means that pupils may opt for both the Duke of Edinburgh’s Award and the CCF.
 Expeditions take place at many locations across the UK including the Mendips, Marlborough Downs, Dartmoor, Exmoor, the Brecon Beacons, the Lake District and Scotland.

 All levels of the award include a practise expedition and an assessed expedition, with the duration and distance being longer for the Gold award than the Silver.
 All expeditions are led by suitably qualified staff from within the school.
-Typical costs involved are £150 for Bronze, £200 for Silver and £250 for the Gold (guideline costs only).
+Typical costs involved are £150 for Bronze and £250 for the Gold (guideline costs only).
 A large outlay on equipment is unnecessary as the College can provide tents, cooking equipment, rucksacks and maps.
 Pupils will normally provide their own boots and waterproofs.

 The College run a variety of trips throughout the year.
 These range from team building at Skern Lodge for our Year 7 Baines students to academic enrichment trips, for example, Biology's 'Operation Wallacea' in Dominica.